bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 - simulation is a current dev branch

 # Environment
-- Only non-standard type library used is numpy
+- Only non-standard type libraries used are numpy and pandas [the latter to do dungeon accounting csv, not necessary for dungeon generation]

 # Binder
 - click the below to fire up a web container environment that lets you run this in your browser